What Are Backlinks?

 - Respond with your credentials and some helpful tips.

 Easy right?
-You give a reporter a tailored response and they’ll hook you up with a backlink.
+You give a reporter a quote and they’ll hook you up with a backlink.

 That’s all there is to it.